Heptazhou/Librewolf-Windows/README.md

 ## .plan

 1. Make LibreWolf compile better and squash the bugs related to building Firefox correctly. (with our current and future patches)
-2. Transfer this build process to Gitlab public shared linux runners so the entire build process is transparent. (for windows, cross-compilation)
+2. Transfer this build process to Gitlab public shared linux runners so the entire build process is transparent. (for windows, this means cross-compilation)
-3. Keep up to date with the best hardening/security/privacy practices and/or patches, keeping in mind usability. (the fun part!)
+3. Keep up to date with the best hardening/fingerprinting/security/privacy practices and/or patches, _keeping in mind usability_. (the fun part!)
 4. Goto 3